random-iceberg/docker-compose/README.md

     - (computer-subjective time)
 - The two above mentioned compose configs are both defined with `random-iceberg` project name.
   - So to share the volumes.
+- In case of the "latest" config, there still will be some building.
+  - It is related to the database container.

 ### Notes on functional requirements
 - There is, intentionally, no delete option for the **default** models